Unexpected Presidio

 Formally established on September 17, 1776, the San Francisco Presidio has been administered successively as military headquarters by Spain, Mexico and the United States.
 Throughout its history, it’s been the launching point of most of America’s military engagements in the Pacific.
 Until its transfer to the National Park Service in 1994, the Presidio was the longest continuously operated military installation in the United States.

+Just under the Golden Gate Bridge, with fantastic views of its belly is Fort Point.
 Built over a period of eight years beginning in 1853, Fort Point became obsolete following the Civil War because brick forts of its kind were easily breached by rifled artillery.
 It achieved some 20th-century fame as the scene in the 1958 Alfred Hitchcock film, Vertigo, where Scottie (James Stewart) saves Madeleine (Kim Novak) after she jumps into the San Francisco Bay.
+High along the California Coastal Trail above the Pacific Ocean are more gun batteries, and the World War II Memorial to the Missing.

 for the outdoor adventurer

 For the hiker or cyclist, the Presidio boasts 24 miles of trails and 25 miles of bikeways.
 Our favorite hike is a 5.5-mile loop that includes the Southern Wilds.
-Starting at the Main Post near the Lodge at the Presidio, head out on the Presidio Promenade, which passes the Korean War Memorial as well as the San Francisco National Cemetery, one of the last two remaining cemeteries within San Francisco city limits.
+Starting at the Main Post near the Lodge at the Presidio, head out on the Presidio Promenade, which can take you all the way up to and over the Golden Gate Bridge.

 for the art enthusiast

-British artist Andy Goldsworthy has four different works on display in the Presidio, which can be explored together on a three-mile walk.
+British artist Andy Goldsworthy has three different “site-specific” outdoor works on display in the Presidio, which can be explored together on a three-mile walk.
 The first is Spire, a 100-foot-high structure constructed in 2008 by stitching together the trunks of 35 cypress trees that had been removed in the area to make way for young saplings.

 When walking down Lover’s Lane, you are alongside Goldsworthy’s Wood Line, inviting you “to contemplate where the life of a tree begins, the fertile earth.”
 Made up of eucalyptus branches, it is more than 1,200 feet in length.
 School children on field trips can often be seen scampering on top of it.

-Earth Wall is the fourth installation, one that is located within the Presidio Officers’ Club itself.
+Earth Wall is the third installation, located on the patio of Colibri Mexican Bistro in the Presidio Officers’ Club.
 The sculpture’s six-foot-wide sphere was shaped using naturally curved Presidio eucalyptus branches.
 Clay taken from the courtyard during the club’s renovation was used to bury the sculpture within a rammed earth wall.

 and quirky discoveries not to be overlooked